macewan-cs/lti-example/README.md

 The two applications in this repository, both minimal working examples of learning tools, demonstrate the use of our Go-based [lti](https://github.com/macewan-cs/lti) library.
 The library partially implements version 1.3 of the specification for developers for Go-based learning tools.

-One of the example, ```minimal-example.go```, provides an absolute minimal working example of the library.
+One of the example, ```cmd/lti-minimal/main.go```, provides an absolute minimal working example of the library.
 It uses the library's internal nonpersistent datastore.

-The other example, ```sql-example.go```, provides a slightly more complicated example.
+The other example, ```cmd/lti-sqlite3/main.go```, provides a slightly more complicated example.
 It uses a persistent SQLite store for registrations.

+While some code related to environment variables has been factored out, both of these examples share some code.
-Both of these examples share some code, but we have intentionally duplicated that code in the source files to make the application code is as easy to understand as possible.
+We have intentionally duplicated that code in the source files to make the application code is as easy to understand as possible.

 ## Technologies Used